-Financial instruments recognized on the balance sheets at December 31, 2018 and December 31, 2017 consist of cash and cash equivalents, accounts payable, accrued liabilities and derivative instruments, the carrying values of which, with the exception of the derivative instruments, approximate fair value due to their relatively short time to maturity.
+Financial instruments recognized on the balance sheets at December 31, 2019 and December 31, 2018 consist of cash and cash equivalents, accounts payable and accrued liabilities, the carrying values of which, approximate fair value due to their relatively short time to maturity.
 The Company does not hold or issue financial instruments for trading.
-The derivative liabilities are carried at fair value.